PaloAltoNetworks/pan.dev/products/scm/api/config/setup/setup-api.md

 flexibility to accommodate unique configuration values that are device or deployment specific.

 These APIs use the [common authentication mechanism](/scm/docs/getstarted) for service access and authorization.

+You must use the [Configuration Operations API](/scm/api/config/operations/operations-api) to push configurations made using these APIs to your deployments.